 Shadow - a parable.
-Not certain if I understood the symbolism behind this one, even after a reread.
+Considered a prose poem.
+Not certain if I understood the symbolism, even after a reread.
 It did, however, read beautifully.

 Silence - a fable.
-Another one that I read twice for the pure visual it evokes.
+Another prose poem that I read twice for the pure visual it evokes.
 Written in a unique, rhythmic form.
 Reads almost as a form of meditation.

 The Man of the Crowd.
 An urban adventure stroll.
 I read this one twice as well, something that I here particularly recommend, as the first attempt unravels an aspect that enhances the reading experience the second time around.

 Some Words With a Mummy.
 Yet another witty satirical story of the few.
 If I was capable of genuine, unconstrained human laughter, this would be the one to evoke it.
 The title should speak for itself.

 MS. Found in a Bottle.
 A seafaring adventure that I’m afraid I little grasped.
 If memory serves, it was the first in the anthology, which, considering my unfamiliarity with Poe’s body of work, hardly helped.